Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-2/index.md

 Display charts of fitted data

 We can see from the charts below that the constant and the simple linear function (polynomial with degree 0 and 1 respectively) do not provide any good fit to the training samples.
-This refers to underfitting.
-A polynomial of degree 3 approximately follow the true function and maybe consider as a good fit to the data.
-However, the polynomial of degree 9 overfit the training data perfectly.
-The disadvantages of this overfitting is that model tends to perform very poorly on test data.
+This refers to under-fitting.
+A polynomial of degree 3 approximately follow the true function and maybe considered as a good fit to the data.
+However, the polynomial of degree 9 over-fit the training data perfectly.
+The disadvantages of this overfitting is that model tends to perform very poorly on the test data.

 ```python
 degrees = [0, 1, 3, 9]